My Journey To Fight Chronic Kidney Disease

 Wanted: Kidney Donor

-My name is Michael Del Valle, I’m a web designer/artist residing in Naperville, IL with my family.
-Last year in 2021, I was diagnosed with Stage 4 Chronic Kidney Disease (CKD).
+My name is Michael Del Valle, I’m a Digital designer/artist residing in Aurora , IL.
+In 2021, I was diagnosed with Stage 4 Chronic Kidney Disease (CKD).
 Unfortunately, my condition has progressed to End Stage Renal Disease (ESRD), which means my kidneys are not functioning well enough to keep me alive.
 Currently, I receive dialysis treatment to sustain my life.
 Because I also have Type 2 Diabetes, I will need to have a kidney/pancreas transplant.

 I’m looking for a living kidney donor to get me out of dialysis.
 Then, I can focus on getting a pancreas from a deceased donor to fight my diabetes.
 I’m AB+, meaning I can receive a kidney from any blood type.